-6.34 65% (23,886 hectares) of the Bradford District is covered by Green Belt, as illustrated in Figure 6-5.
+6.36 65% (23,880 hectares) of the Bradford District is covered by Green Belt, as illustrated in Figure 6-5.
 The Green Belt was last amended in 2005 through the Replacement Unitary Development Plan (RUDP).
+Please note, due to Positional Accuracy Improvements (PAI), the figure has slightly changed from the previous year (23,886).